Preparing for Surgery

 Follow preoperative medication instructions from your surgeon, anesthesiologist, preanesthesia pharmacist or registered nurse.
 Also, follow any instructions regarding medications from your specialist.
-If you have questions, call your surgeon or the preanesthesia testing clinic at the location where your surgery is scheduled to be performed.
+If you have questions, call your surgeon or the preanesthesia testing team at the location where your surgery is scheduled to take place.

 Things can change between the time your procedure was originally scheduled and when you actually have it.
 Make sure you notify us if: